-In addition to the leadership positions working with the boys there are many other positions required to support Pack activities.
+In addition to the leaders who are working with the boys, there are many other positions required to support Pack activities.
 Most of these positions require only a couple of hours of your time each month (at most) and are critical to the operation of the successful Pack.

 Please be aware that you will be asked to provide some level of support.
 It is your support that makes the Scouting experience successful for the boys.
 Many hands make light work, especially in Cub Scouting.

 Ranks in Cub Scouts

 Any boy who is six years old or in first grade may join Cub Scouts.
 They can join at any time through fifth grade and can also join at any time of year.
 If a boy thinks he’s interested, he can just tag along with a friend to a Den or Pack meeting to check it out.

 Boys are assigned a rank based on their age/grade and do not have to complete the previous rank to progress to the next one.
 At the end of the year (May) all boys “cross over” to the next rank.

 Scouts may work toward their ranks starting in June, or as soon as they join the Pack, until May of the following year.
 Webelos may work toward the Webelos rank and the Arrow of Light any time during their year and a half as a Webelo.
 As Scouts work toward each of their ranks they will wear different insignia to show their progress.